quicwg/base-drafts/draft-ietf-quic-http.md

 Because the message control stream contains HPACK data which manipulates connection-level state, the message control stream MUST NOT be closed with a stream-level error.
-If an implementation chooses to reject a request with a QUIC error code, it MUST trigger a RST_STREAM on the data stream only.
+If an implementation chooses to reject a request with a QUIC error code, it MUST trigger a QUIC RST_STREAM on the data stream only.
 An implementation MAY close (FIN) a message control stream without completing a full HTTP message if the data stream has been abruptly closed.
 Data on message control streams MUST be fully consumed, or the connection terminated.

-If a message control stream is terminated abruptly by the transport layer (e.g. with QUIC_TOO_MANY_OPEN_STREAMS), any frames already sent on that stream MUST be re-played on another message control stream as soon as the maximum number of streams permits.
-If the implementation no longer requires the response to this request, it MAY abruptly terminate the corresponding data stream at the same time.
+All message control streams are considered critical to the HTTP connection.
+If a message control stream is terminated abruptly for any reason, this MUST be treated as a connection error of type HTTP_RST_CONTROL_STREAM.

 Pairs of streams must be utilized sequentially, with no gaps.
 The data stream MUST be reserved with the QUIC implementation when the message control stream